Sophianic Pedagogy in the Era of the Polymath:

 To this end, our leadership team and core faculty will give presentations to reflect our visionary and groundbreaking partnership-based approach to liberating learning from outmoded pedagogical, financial, and bureaucracy-driven imperatives.
 Focusing instead on a model centered on partnerships between executives, professors, administrators, students, and patrons, Kosmos Institute aims to incorporate diverse perspectives and foster dynamic coalitions among those similarly inspired to accelerate the path of change.

-Suppose you are interested in joining us on this revolutionary quest.
-In that case, we encourage you to attend the conference to learn more or get in touch to explore ways of deepening your involvement with the virtuous circle of innovative thinkers we hope to forge, in keeping with our collaborative ethos to inspire future change.
+If you are interested in joining us on this revolutionary quest we encourage you to attend the conference to learn more or get in touch to explore ways of deepening your involvement with the virtuous circle of innovative thinkers we hope to forge, in keeping with our collaborative ethos to inspire future change.

 Schedule